Sunday, October 11, 2009

 Flamenco in the Northwest

 “We did a lot to get Flamenco out there to raise awareness.
 In time, it grew enormously,” Marcos says.
-“We have also taught many students who formed what we now call guerilla groups.
+“We have also taught many students who formed what we now call guerrilla groups.
 They do their own thing and we are proud of that.”

 Over the past several years, the annual La Peña concert has moved from a small 90-seat hall to a beautiful 200-seat facility.
-Seattle area performances have also included the Broadway Performance Hall, On the Boards, Asian Art Museum, Folklife Fiestas Patrias, Nippon Kan Theater, Century Ballroom, Dance on Capitol Hill Theater, Hokum Hall and the University of Washington Ethnic Cultural Theatre.
+Seattle area performances have also included the Broadway Performance Hall, On the Boards, Asian Art Museum, Folklife Fiestas Patrias, Nippon Kan Theater, Century Ballroom, Dance on Capitol Hill Theater, Hokum Hall, and the University of Washington Ethnic Cultural Theatre.

 It's a Family Affair

 Conveying a specific mood is at the heart of Flamenco.
-Rubina’s melodic cante (singing) is accentuated by a haunting depth that can be likened to an emotional aria.
+Rubina’s melodic cante (singing) is accentuated by a haunting depth likened to an emotional aria.
 Her rhythmic palmas (hand claps) keep time with the stomping of her feet in the baile (dance), preserving this beautiful art form in its purest form.

 Rubina spent her college years studying Anglo American folk music, as well as Balkan and Greek folk dancing.
 She even spent a year and a half playing with Jerry Garcia.
-“When I was doing folk music in San Francisco, I met Jerry Garcia, Bob Hunter and those folks before they were the Grateful Dead.
+“When I was doing folk music in San Francisco, I met Jerry Garcia, Bob Hunter, and those folks before they were the Grateful Dead.
 We were doing Bluegrass together.
 I sang with them and started playing dulcimer and a little banjo.
 We played until they went their way and I went mine.”
 Rubina says as soon as she discovered Flamenco, she left everything else behind.

-The Carmonas’ youngest child, 26-year-old David Carmona, has also become a permanent fixture of Carmona Flamenco during the past six years.
+The Carmonas’ youngest child, 26-year-old David Carmona, has also become a permanent fixture of Carmona Flamenco over the past six years.
 His percussion style is extraordinarily hypnotic, accompanying his mother and father as they weave through the passages of song and dance.

-David’s percussion is the cajón (crate), a box that is played by slapping the front face with the hands.
+David’s percussion instrument is the cajón (crate), a box played by slapping the front face with the hands.
 Traditionally, the cajón did not have an integral role in Flamenco, but it became widely accepted in the late 1970s.
 Associated with the Afro-Cuban Rumba, the hardest part of learning to play the cajón is mastering the complicated rhythmic patterns.

 “David just fell into it.
 He has been a musician forever.
-We proudly raised him as one,” says Marcos about his son, who also loves Jazz, Reggae and Hip-Hop.
-“With all these fusions, as a percussionist he loves bringing his drum kit everywhere, which will give him the ability to do many great things down the road.”
+We proudly raised him as one,” says Marcos about his son, who also loves Jazz, Reggae, and Hip-Hop.
+“With all these fusions, as a percussionist, he loves bringing his drum kit everywhere, which will give him the ability to do many great things down the road.”

 Seattle Author Interviews Historic Dead People